-While some governments use resource rents for immediate political gain, others create transparent institutions that use natural resource revenue to promote sustainable long-term development.
-What explains this variation in natural resource policy?
-I argue that these differences are a function of political competition.
-Using novel data on natural resource legislation in 87 countries between 1975 and 2018, I show that incumbents are more likely to pass laws restricting their own discretion over natural resource revenue when they have high public approval and moderate levels of political competition.
-When rulers are safe in their seats, they can afford to adopt long-run developmental strategies, rather than using public funds for short-term political survival.
-Still, rulers must face some political competition: there must be a credible opposition citizens can turn to if the incumbent produces bad policy.
-This middling range of competition provides enough space to implement long term-policy while generating enough incentives to do so.
-These findings, complemented by an in-depth analysis of presidential systems in Latin America, suggest that a balance between job security and electoral risk is beneficial in motivating resource-rich governments to adopt policies that – at least on paper – are more efficient in the long run.
+While some governments use natural resources for immediate political gain, others create transparent institutions that promote sustainable long-term development.
+What explains this variation?
+Using novel data for 13 Latin American countries between 1990 and 2020, I show that incumbents are more likely to restrict their own discretion over the extractive sector when public support is high, but political opposition is strong.
+When rulers are safe in their seats, they can adopt long-run developmental strategies, rather than use public funds for short-term political survival.
+When there is a credible opposition, citizens can threaten to withhold support if the incumbent produces bad policy.
+The combination of high support and strong opposition provides space to implement long term-policy while generating enough short-term incentives to do so.
+These findings, illustrated by a case study of Mexico, suggest that a balance between job security and electoral risk drives resource-rich governments to adopt policies that – at least on paper – are more efficient in the long run.

 Resource-rich states with at least one natural resource fund at the national or subnational level, 2020